etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/create-new-subapplication.md

   },
 ```

-In a terminal on path `modules/<javapackage>/subapp`, run the following commands to build the sub-application and deploy it to a local server.
+In a terminal on path `modules/<javapackage>/subapp`, run the following commands to build the subapplication and deploy it to a local server.
     ``` bash title="Terminal"
     yarn build && yarn dev
     ```

 ### Ngrok
-So that from Etendo Mobile we can access a sub-application in development mode we will use [Ngrok](https://ngrok.com/){target="_blank"} that exposes a local port in a public url.
+So that from Etendo Mobile we can access a subapplication in development mode we will use [Ngrok](https://ngrok.com/){target="_blank"} that exposes a local port in a public url.
 In this case we will expose port 3000 by executing the following command.
     ``` bash title="Terminal"
     ngrok http 3000
     ```